 - I took side gigs, such as dog walking or pet sitting.

-From a social standpoint, I felt a weird amount of ostracization.
+From a social standpoint, I felt somewhat ostracized.
 While I was trying to save money as aggressively as possible, people were always telling me to “live a little.”
 There was an obvious misunderstanding between what I wanted and what others thought I wanted.

 Shortly after I created a plan to get out of debt, my father died.
 I was in the room when my mother and father decided to move to hospice care rather than seek other options.
 Despite my mother’s plea that they could afford it, my father thought pursuing another surgery would be too expensive and create another burden on top of future health complications.
 Having a loved one make critical health care decisions based on cost was a powerful and upsetting experience, which only bolstered my urge to become financially stable.

 It took me 29 months to finally knock out all my debt after I formed a plan, and even that was ahead of schedule.
-Paying off large debt takes a long time and discipline, and sometimes it can feel like nothing is changing.
+Paying off large debt takes discipline and a long time, and sometimes it can feel like nothing is changing.
 But if you stick to your plan, you can really see results.

 In terms of numbers, I spent an average of $2,529 a month on student loans and paid over $10,000 in interest on top of my initial loans.